 Further resources - Childcare (Disqualification) Regulations requirements guidance G112b.

-Further resources - DBS risk assessment for commencing employment before DBS received F112b
+DBS risk assessment for commencing employment before DBS received F112b

-19. Overseas applicants or applicants who have lived or worked outside the UK (including EU and EEA member states)
+18. Overseas applicants or applicants who have lived or worked outside the UK (including EU and EEA member states)

-- 19.1 Through the Headteacher, the School will ensure that prescribed checks laid out in para 18.4 are undertaken, including additional checks as appropriate, in respect of staff members who have lived outside the United Kingdom. - 19.2 The Teaching Regulation Agency's Teacher Services system no longer maintains a list of those teachers who have been sanctioned in EEA member states.
-Therefore, the school will make any further appropriate checks so that any relevant events that occurred outside the UK can be considered.
+- 18.1 Prescribed checks laid out in para 17.4 will be undertaken, including additional checks as appropriate, in respect of staff members who have lived outside the United Kingdom. - 18.2 The Teaching Regulation Agency's Teacher Services system no longer maintains a list of those teachers who have been sanctioned in EEA member states.
+Therefore, any further appropriate checks will be made, so that any relevant events that occurred outside the UK can be considered.
 These checks could include, where available: - criminal records checks for overseas applicants (further information can be found here on the government website) - obtaining a letter of professional standing from the professional regulating authority in the country in which the applicant has worked.
-This is usually the Department/Ministry of Education but varies across.
+This is usually the Department/Ministry of Education but varies across countries.
 Advice about which regulatory or professional body applicants should contact is available from the UK ENIC and for EU/EEA and Switzerland via the Regulated Professions database.
 Applicants can also contact the UK Centre for Professional Qualifications who can signpost them to the appropriate EEA body.